Skip to main content

 All Other Fish Species includes bullfrogs and crayfish

-• No bag, size or possession limit
+• No bag, length, or possession limits

-Check for potential fish consumption advisories.
+Please check for potential fish consumption advisories, see page 70.

-Special Rule Waters for the Panhandle Region
+Special Rule Waters

 Anderson Lake (includes the channel to the Coeur d’Alene River)